provenancetech/pti-docs/guide/v0/auth.md

 # Authentication

 The PTI API uses asymmetric cryptography, encapsulated in a signature, to authenticate the caller of the API.
 PTI only has access to your public key(s), never to your private key.
-It's your responsability to keep your private key secure at all times.
+It's your responsibility to keep your private key secure at all times.
 Having access to your private key means having access to your PTI API account.
 Do **NOT** share your private key  in publicly accessible areas such as code repositories, client-side code, and so forth.